ourzora/zora-protocol/DEVELOPING.md

 ## Deploying to a new chain

 1. Setup new `chainConfigs` file setting 1. fee recipient, and 2. owner for factory contracts
-2. Generate signatures for deploying upgrade gate at a deterministic address and trasfering ownership to the factory owner:
+2. Generate signatures for deploying upgrade gate at a deterministic address and transfering ownership to the factory owner:

     npx tsx script/signDeploymentTransactions.ts